hellerve/blog/wip/Reading_—_An_Update.md

 as a stable release—sorry for the lame pun, but I couldn't think of a better analogy.
 See you soon!

-P.S.: I also added table styling just to make the table in this post a bit more palatable.
+P.S.: I also added table styling just to make the data in this post a bit more palatable.
+I hope you like the layout.